nttgin/BGPalerter/README.md

 Possible reports are:

 * _reportEmail_, to send alerts by email.
-Smtp configurations are in config.yml
+SMTP configurations are in config.yml

-* _reportFile_, to log the alerts in files.
+* _reportFile_, to log the alerts to files.
 File directory, format, and log rotation configurations are in config.yml

 * _reportSlack_, to send alerts in Slack.
-Hook url is configurable in config.yml
+Hook URL is configurable in config.yml

 ## More information for developers

-To start develop:
+To start development:

 1. git clone this repo